-Androgenic alopecia is a very common disorder affecting two thirds of all men although the course of this condition varies strongly.
-Some people may loose a lot of hair during their twenties while others experience a gradual thinning of hair while approaching middle age.
+Androgenic alopecia is a very common disorder affecting two-thirds of all men although the course of this condition varies strongly.
+Some people may lose a lot of hair during their twenties while others experience a gradual thinning of hair while approaching middle age.
 The causes of hair loss include genetics, stress, diet and illnesses.

 We offer treatments for Hair Loss:

 Alopecia (general medical term) is a hair-loss condition that can have a several types, different causes and symptoms.